Piyush30007/Smart-Attendance/README.md

 This will:

 - read every student folder in `dataset/`
-- use MTCNN to detect the face region in each image
+- use MTCNN/HaarCascade  to detect the face region in each image
-- align each face using MTCNN eye keypoints
+- align each face using MTCNN/Haar Cascade eye keypoints
 - generate face embeddings
 - save embeddings to `encodings/face_encodings.pkl`
 - register or update student records in SQLite